Expanding the Rail Network

 Renewing North-South and East-West Lines

-The North-South and East-West Lines (NSEWL) are our oldest and most heavily utilised rail lines in the network.
-To ensure that both lines continue to be safe, reliable, and efficient, the Land Transport Authority (LTA) has completed renewals of their
+The North-South and East-West Lines (NSEWL) are the oldest and most heavily utilised rail lines in our network.
+To sustain the reliability of both lines to meet current and future demands, the Land Transport Authority (LTA) has completed the renewal of

 Mid-life Upgrade of the North East Line Trains

 The North East Line (NEL) runs some of our oldest driverless MRT trains.
-These trains are currently undergoing a mid-life upgrade, which will refresh the train interiors, decrease maintenance downtime and minimise the risk of possible delays which arise
+These trains are currently undergoing a mid-life upgrade, which will refresh the train interiors, decrease maintenance downtime and minimise the risk of delays which arise from train

-from train faults due to equipment failure.
-The mid-life upgrading works was started in 2019, and is targeted to be completed by 2024.
+faults due to equipment failure.
+The mid-life upgrading works started in 2019 and are expected to be completed by the first quarter of 2026.

 Renewing the Bukit Panjang LRT and Sengkang-Punggol LRT

-Another 17 new Sengkang-Punggol LRT (SPLRT) two-car trains will also be purchased to better meet long-term public transport demand in Sengkang and Punggol towns.
-They are expected to be delivered progressively from 2024 to 2027.
+Another 25 new Sengkang-Punggol LRT (SPLRT) two-car trains have also been purchased to better meet long-term public transport demand in Sengkang and Punggol towns.
+The first of these new two-car trains will enter into service in July 2025, and the remaining trains will progressively enter service by 2028.

 Learn more about the various renewal works in our rail network.